NGonOfNHood/COP2080_Project/README.md

 - **How to Start**:
   - Import the main.py, requirements.txt, and the README.md file over into pycharm.
 You can do this by dragging the three files into the project directory
   - Install all the requirements in requirements.txt.
-If you stumble onto an error, change your intepreter to python 3.11 as this does not work with 3.13
+If you stumble onto an error, change your interpreter to python 3.11 as this does not work with 3.13
   - Now follow the basic instructions

 - **Basic Instructions**: